Fatal crash: 'Sabotage' questions after Chinese activists killed in fiery Tokoroa crash

 She said the "accident is a terrible tragedy" and the deaths were a "huge loss to civil society in our New Zealand Chinese community".

 "These people are so important and brave.
-They stand up for the silent majority and the New Zealand Chinese community - it is really scary for them."
+They stand up for the silent majority and the New Zealand Chinese community.
+It is really scary for them."

-Brady said there was speculation within the Chinese community that the crash could have been a form of "sabotage" but she had been assured by police that they would be checking out all avenues in their investigation.
+Brady said there was speculation within the Chinese community that the crash could have been a form of "sabotage", but she had been assured by police they would be checking all avenues in their investigation.

 "For many, their first thought was that of fear."